Annabelhxy/cse15l-lab-reports/lab-report2.md

 * What are the relevant arguments to those methods, and the values of any relevant fields of the class?

 * How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.

+## Part 2
+Debug for ArrayMethods

+A failure-inducing input for the buggy program, as a JUnit test and any associated code (write it as a code block in Markdown)
+'''assertEquals
+'''

+An input that doesn’t induce a failure, as a JUnit test and any associated code (write it as a code block in Markdown)

+The symptom, as the output of running the tests (provide it as a screenshot of running JUnit with at least the two inputs above)

+The bug, as the before-and-after code change required to fix it (as two code blocks in Markdown)